 October can still be a good time, we also visited at the end of October.
 We were really lucky with the weather, because it only rained on our last day.
 On the other hand, our driver said that this time last year it was constantly raining all day long and it didn’t stop for days.
 So be careful with October, it can really be a hit or miss.

-How much time do you need for Bali
+How much time do you need to spend in Bali

 Anywhere from between one week and a few months.
 Seriously!
 We spent 8 days in Bali and it felt really short!
 We managed to cover all the famous sites but in exchange we spent almost no time at the beach and we were extremely tired at the end.
 Needless to say, it was totally worth it!